Neon-Cyber-Crutches/awesome-powershell/README.md

 - [PSSlack](https://github.com/RamblingCookieMonster/PSSlack) - Module for simple Slack integration.
 - [ConfluencePS](https://atlassianps.org/module/ConfluencePS/) - A module for interacting with Atlassian's Confluence in powershell (by using the API).
 - [JiraPS](https://atlassianps.org/module/JiraPS/) - A module for interacting with Atlassian's Jira in powershell (by using the API).
-- [PSTelegramAPI](https://github.com/mkellerman/PSTelegramAPI) - Module for Telegram APIs
+- [PSTelegramAPI](https://github.com/mkellerman/PSTelegramAPI) - Module for Telegram APIs.
 - [PSTeams](https://github.com/EvotecIT/PSTeams) - A module for sending formatted messages to a Microsoft Teams Channel.
 - [PSURLScanio](https://github.com/sysgoblin/PSURLScanio) - A module for [urlscan.io](https://urlscan.io/) that is a service to scan and analyze websites.